 As a method of making your decisions easier, Zola recommends using a tiered system for choosing the liquor you will serve at your wedding.
 Our tiered system involves choosing two liquors at a time.
 The idea behind choosing two at a time is all about encouraging you to make selections that will offset one another.
 Using this selection method will provide your guests with the greatest possible variety for standalone spirits and mixed drinks.

-The first step in tiering your liquor choices is to separate your liquors into clear and colored options.
 While it may seem simplistic, separating your hard liquor into clear and colored means that you will secure a broader range of alcohol for your guests.
 For the most part, clear liquors, such as vodka, gin, and tequila, are a completely different flavor profile than dark liquors, such as whiskey, bourbon, and rum.

 The reason for choosing bourbon over a different kind of whiskey is somewhat subjective, but there is logic behind the choice.
 All bourbons are whiskeys, but not all whiskey is bourbon.
 Usually, bourbon is easier to drink on its own, and, far more often, a whiskey drinker will ask for a bourbon over an alternate variety of whiskey.
 Choose whatever you and your guests will prefer, but bourbon is the safe play here.

-The next tier of liquor is usually gin and rum.
+Gin and rum.
 Gin is a popular choice for fancy cocktails, and rum is great for fun mixed-drink varieties.
 While rum can be light or dark, we recommend choosing a lighter rum that still has some color to it, such as Mount Gay.
 Because vodka and bourbon are more mainstream, it’s wise to include gin and rum as your tier two options to increase the versatility of your cocktail bar.

-Tier three and beyond get extremely subjective and can include everything from Irish whisky and tequila, to vermouth and cognac.
+Irish whisky and tequila, to vermouth and cognac.
 Unless you and your guests are avid tequila drinkers, best to skip it for your wedding.
 Shots are never encouraged at a wedding, and tequila practically demands to be taken as a shot.
 Steer clear of this polarizing beverage as it tends to bring out the wild side of any party.

 When it comes to your ultimate wedding alcohol list, Champagne should be at the top of it.
 While liquor is a foundational staple for any wedding, a wedding just simply isn't a wedding without some bubbles and a Champagne toast.
 For those who are Champagne purists, we should clarify that we are talking about sparkling wine, not necessarily Champagne.